Inverse Problems with Learned Forward Operators

 Here, we denote by $D\ForwardCor(y)$ the Fr{\'{e}}chet derivative of $F_\Theta$ at $y$, which is a linear operator $\calY \to \calY$.
 That means, to satisfy the gradient consistency condition, we would need

-This solution comes with its own drawback: the range of the corrected fidelity term's gradient \eqref{eqn:fidelityTerm} is limited by the range of the approximate adjoint, $\range{\ApproxOp^*}$.
+This reveals a problem: the range of the corrected fidelity term's gradient \eqref{eqn:fidelityTerm} is limited by the range of the approximate adjoint, $\range{\ApproxOp^*}$.
 Thus, we identify the key difficulty here in the differences of the range of the accurate and the approximate adjoints rather than the differences in the forward operators themselves.
-Indeed, a correction of the forward operator via composition with a parametrised model $F_\Theta$ in measurement space is not able to yield gradients close to the gradients of the accurate data term if $\range{\ApproxOp^*}$ and $\range{A^*}$ are too different, see also Theorem 3.1 in \cite{lunz21}.
+A correction of the forward operator via composition with a parametrised model $F_\Theta$ in measurement space is not able to produce gradients close to the gradients of the accurate data term if $\range{\ApproxOp^*}$ and $\range{A^*}$ are too different, see also Theorem 3.1 in \cite{lunz21}.